danielriosgarza/xinProject/protocols/separate data by experiment.md

 3. 《.tables》 to see if there are any data names in the database that are needed;

-4. 《SELECT *
+4. 《SELECT *》
-    FROM od_readings
+   《FROM od_readings》
-    WHERE experiment = 'experiment name'
+   《WHERE experiment = 'experiment name'》
-    LIMIT 10;》 display data, used to confirm that the data is correct.
+   《LIMIT 10;》 display data, used to confirm that the data is correct.

 5. 《.headers on》
    《.mode csv》